chenbk85/dzenstat/README.md

 Nothing is wrong with conky.
 It's a general-purpose program that is invaluable for displaying various kinds of system information, in a easy way.

-Yet if I have lines like these
+Yet if my <code>.conkyrc</code> contains lines like

 	${execi 5 sensors | grep temp1 | awk '{print $2}' | tail -n 1}

-in <code>.conkyrc</code> on a 1GHz netbook, I can't simply ignore the application footprint.
+on a 1GHz netbook, I can't simply ignore the application footprint.
 That's why I came up with the idea to write my own 'script' in C; it's a fun way to learn something about C and the operating system.